 Children might enjoy traditional treats like fried sesame balls filled with sweet red bean paste.
 Photo by the author.

-4. While cutting through the maze south of Canal Street, take a quick history trip down Mosco Street, one of the last remnants of the infamous Five Points, or the crooked Doyers St., once nicknamed "The Bloody Angle" for being the most violent intersection in New York City.
+5. While cutting through the maze south of Canal Street, take a quick history trip down Mosco Street, one of the last remnants of the infamous Five Points, or the crooked Doyers Street, once nicknamed "The Bloody Angle" for being the most violent intersection in New York City.

 Go for lunch at Tasty Hand-Pulled Noodles.
 Photo by Bobby Cooper via Instagram.

 6. Or, while on Doyers, stop for lunch at Tasty Hand-Pulled Noodles.
-That slapping sound you're hearing is the sound of the dough hitting the countertops.
+That slapping sound you're hearing is the dough hitting the countertops.